College of Education

 • Pass CSET Spanish Subtest III

 • Step 1: a.
 Fill out Interest Google Form (at the bottom of this website) b.
 BiAu program coordinator, Suzanne García-Mateus, contacts interested applicants with application directions in early March.
-Registration begins TBD via Extended Education.
+Registration begins via regular university Spring registration and via Extended Education for applicants who are not a part of CSU-Monterey Bay.

-• Step 2: Interview with BiAu program coordinator, Suzanne García-Mateus, in March - early April.
+• Step 2: Interview with BiAu program coordinator, Suzanne García-Mateus, in March - early April and May for fall registration

 • Step 3: Interested applicant e-mails documents to Darlene Moitoso at dmoitoso@csumb.edu or Shawna Gannon at sgannon@csumb.edu.
 Documents include: 1.
 Copy of Teacher Credential 2.
 Proof of Passing CSET Spanish III or 3.
 Plans to take the CSET Spanish III.